danklotz/openNotes/micro-reviews.md

 - [Bill & Ted Face the Music](https://www.imdb.com/title/tt1086064/?ref_=nv_sr_srsg_0).
 It is what it is.
 And that is fine.
 If you like Bill & Ted (like me) you will like this movie, if you don't like em or don't know em its nothing for you.
 - [The Boys S1](https://www.imdb.com/title/tt1190634/episodes?season=1&ref_=tt_eps_sn_1).
 AMAZING.
 - [The Boys S2](https://www.imdb.com/title/tt1190634/episodes?season=2).
 Still good. it manages to be more structured than the first season, while being much more all over the place at the same time.
+- [The Boys S3](https://www.imdb.com/title/tt1190634/episodes?season=3).
+They go way to deep in this one.
+Better than season 2, but not as novel as season 1.
 - [Sweeney Todd: The Demon Barber of Fleet Street](https://www.imdb.com/title/tt0408236/?ref_=nm_knf_i1).
 Albeit the movie has all elements that I should like I did not enjoy this one.
 - [Pirates of the Caribbean: The Curse of the Black Pearl](https://www.imdb.com/title/tt0325980/?ref_=nm_knf_i2).
 OK.
 First and best pirates (actually the only good one).
 - [Back to the Future ](https://www.imdb.com/title/tt0088763/?ref_=nm_knf_i1).
 Classic.
 Very enjoyable movie.